 - It can make your air conditioner last longer

 Another benefit of getting an air conditioner tune-up is that it will help the unit last much longer.
 Our cooling tech will thoroughly examine your air conditioning system and address any challenges.
-The Cooling Company will also perform general maintenance checks and changes.
+The Cooling Company will also perform general maintenance checks and changes to ensure connections are in sync, there is no dust accumulation as well.

 - It can keep you and your AC unit healthy